rickpr/opendaylight/README.md

 Defaults to flow statistics.

 TODO:
-DRY up code by adding an "options" method.
+DRY up code by adding "options" and "auth" methods.
+Make the code prettier by splitting into files.
 Finish covering the API.

 ## Contributing